an-minyoung/an-minyoung.github.io/_pages/research.md

 permalink: /research/
 ---

-My research focuses on how the intersecting forces of gender, as an individual attribute and as an institutional force, shape decision-making processes, such as migration, career development, and identity formation, and in turn, perpetuate social inequality.
+I've always been fascinated by the social structural constraints imposed on individuals.
+My research examines these multilevel effects and how they shape individual decisions.
+Specifically, during my PhD programs, my research focuses on how gender, both as an individual attribute and as an institutional force, shapes decision-making processes, such as migration, career development, and identity formation, and in turn, perpetuate social inequality.

-## How does gender, both as an individual attribute and as an institutional force, shape migration decisions?
+## How does gender shape migration decisions?

 {% for project in site.projects %}
 {% if project.category == "gender-migration" %}